 What if my vehicle stalls or won’t start?

 If your vehicle stalls, turn your key off.
 Within 2-4 seconds, your Intoxalock will recognize that your vehicle is off and start a 1-3 minute countdown.
 You may try to restart your vehicle without submitting a breath sample as soon as the countdown appears.
 If your car won’t start, you’ll need to check the health of your battery by holding down device button for 5 seconds (learn about Intoxalock’s exclusive sleep mode feature to ensure you are conserving your battery properly - Sleep Mode is not available to customers in NY, MA and WI.
 You can also test your car radio or lights to see if your battery is charged.
-If your battery health is good, contact our top-rated customer support team to troubleshoot potential IID problems.
+If your battery health is good, contact our excellent customer support team to troubleshoot potential IID problems.

 How can I bypass an ignition interlock device?